SukhdevThukral/CommitCraft/README.md

 - Lets you **accept or edit** the suggested message
 - Easy to install and run.

+## ⭐ Support CommitCraft :3

+If you liked this tool and wanna see more actual features to come like AI powered commits, please **give it a star!** Your support motivates me to keep improving it :D
 ## Installation

 1. Clone this repo